 Mission

-The three (3) program area title projects are: A) Outsider Art Biannual Installations and the Street Art Regatta (cultural exhibits featuring Florida's extensive Folk, self-taught and vernacular artists); B) Shakespeare's La Florida and Festival of Classics performance series (Shakespeare and other classical theater infused with Florida history) and C) COAT, Urban Shade, and Mobile Art Pavilion (urban and public art design installations and workshops exploring innovations in public space activation, resiliency and conservation).
-Master Classes and teaching opportunities are planned each year by project participants.
+The three (3) program area title projects are: A) Outsider Art Biannual Installations, COAT murals and the annual Street Art Regatta; B) annual Shakespeare's La Florida series (Shakespeare and other classical theater infused with Florida history) and Festival of Classics ('Shakespeare in the Park' inspired performances), and C) Urban Shade and Mobile Art Pavilion public art platforms featuring design exploring innovations in public space activation, resiliency and conservation.

 History

-Programming evolved from years of arts and cultural community outreach of Grace Cafe and Galleries, a retail art gallery, studio, coffee bar & pop-up cafe owned by GAC's Founder and Creative Director.
-For over a decade the gallery sponsored outdoor festivals, after school arts programs, scholarships, downtown vibrancy initiatives to restore historical areas, international design competitions and public art projects.
-Tango, ballet, folk, hip hop dancers, filmmakers, musical bands, singer/songwriters, theater groups and visual artists created lasting collaborations and the foundation for successful non-profit projects.
+For over a decade GAC has sponsored outdoor festivals, after school arts programs, scholarships, downtown vibrancy initiatives, international design competitions and public art projects.
+Tango, ballet, folk, hip hop dancers, filmmakers, musical bands, singer/songwriters, theater groups, visual artists and architects created lasting collaborations and the foundation for a successful non-profit organization.
+Multidisciplinary non-profit arts programs developed in three areas: cultural exhibits (including painting, sculpture and film), performances (original theater productions and platforms for free public theater) and urban design.

-Ask about participating in programs and projects, suggest ideas or consider volunteering or donating to Grace Arts Center, a registered, licensed public 501 (c) 3 Florida charity.
+Inquire about participating in programs and projects, suggest ideas or consider volunteering or donating to Grace Arts Center, a registered, licensed public 501 (c) 3 Florida charity.

 Contact us if you are considering the arts as a means to raise funds for your organization.